 The Australian Council of Stoma Associations (ACSA) represents at a national level the interests of all Australian ostomy associations.
 It has primary responsibility for the operational management of the distribution of products under the Scheme.
 It is also responsible for monitoring the compliance of Associations with the Scheme requirements and guidelines.

 More information about the Stoma Appliance Scheme and entitlements can be found here:

 After surgery, a Stomal Therapy Nurse (STN) will assess your situation and chose appropriate stoma appliances to suit your needs.
 If you are to become a member of this Association, the STN will send your first order of supplies, and a completed membership application form, to IASA.

 The Association will issue a Stoma Appliance Membership Card to you as proof of your entitlement to receive supplies under the Stoma Appliance Scheme.

 As an ostomate you are not bound to continue using a particular appliance.
 However it is strongly recommended that you consult a STN before trying something new.

 An annual fee is payable in advance prior to the start of each financial year.

-The fee includes a mandatory Stoma Appliance Scheme Access Fee which must be paid for a financial year in order to freely access appliances under the Stoma Appliance Scheme.
+The fee includes Stoma Appliance Scheme Access Fee which must be paid for a financial year in order to freely access appliances under the Stoma Appliance Scheme.
 The fee also includes an IASA Membership Fee to assist with the costs of other services the Association provides.

-The Fees for 2020/2021 are:
+The Fees are: